muhkuh-sys/taglist_editor/doc/readme.txt

 netX Tag list Editor - a tag list editor and NXO build tool
 ============================================================

-This tool serves two purposes:
+This tool has three purposes:
 - Editing the configuration tag lists used in rcX loadable modules (.nxo), firmware files (.nxf) and the 2nd stage loader (.bin).
+- Editing the device header
 - You can construct a option module file from its basic components.